umasankar344/umasankar344/README.md

 - 👋 Hi, I’m Porimi Umasankar Prodhan
 - 👀 I’m interested in working in an IT company
-- 🌱 I’m currently learning java Dotnet full stack
+- 🌱 I’m currently learning Dotnet full stack
 - 💞️ I’m looking to collaborate on working with colligues
 - 📫 How to reach me uma787921@gmail.com
 - 😄 Pronouns: Mr